AutodeskGames/stingray-docs/source/sdk_help/extensibility_options.md

 Here are a few kinds of project assets that you may find particularly useful for extending what Stingray can do:

 -	Custom Flow nodes that you implement in Lua scripts.
-See TODO:link.
+See ~{ Create Custom Flow Nodes }~.

 -	Custom shader nodes.
 Shader nodes are all defined in SJSON resources in the `core` folder.
 If you're comfortable with programming shaders, you can create your own custom shader nodes using the core nodes as models.